top of page

 IMG_4090.JPG

-The journey of
+The journey of a scarf

-From my designer's crayons to the finished product
+From my designer's crayons to

-I experience a journey of discovery with many technical and creative challenges!
+I experience a journey of discovery with many technical and creative challenges.

 bottom of page